astropy/astropy/docs/io/ascii/write.rst

     converted to its component columns and the rest of the coordinate columns will be converted to string columns.
 Thus, it should be taken care that the additional coordinate columns are dealt with beforehand using ``SkyCoord`` methods.

-    Also note that no internal conversion/modification takes place for columns with `~astropy.time.Time` values.
-They are treated as regular ``float`` columns.